-As a youngster, I loved the mystery and magic of The Hobbit and The Lord Of The Rings, which pulled me into The Silmarillion.
-Later, I reveled in how easily the live-action films rekindled my wonder at Tolkien’s world.
-Fast forward through decades of life and adulthood: the dissociation of adulting in real life tempered my excitement for The Rings of Power, yet the show evoked that long-buried imagination and wonder.
+As a youngster, I loved the mythology of The Hobbit and The Lord Of The Rings, which pulled me into The Silmarillion.
+Later the live-action films rekindled my wonder at Tolkien’s world.
+Fast forward through decades of adulting in real life: The Rings of Power evoked that long-buried imagination and wonder.
 It lit something fundamental within me.
 I realize how silly it sounds, but here we are.

-So I’m writing this for myself, for fun, and for anyone who wishes to engage with the material with joy and enthusiasm.
-I am no expert on Tolkien.
+I’m writing this for myself, for fun, and for anyone else who wishes to engage with the material with joy and enthusiasm.
 I love making connections between the show and the lore, but I’m rusty and will miss things or get things wrong.
-I’m writing about my own very specific perspectives on the show, ideas which tickled my brain and inspired me to revisit my love for literary analysis.
+I’m writing about my own perspectives, ideas which tickled my brain and inspired me to revisit my love for critical analysis.

 Please engage with my work in joy and good faith.
-I’m not writing this to debate the quality of the show or inconsistencies in the lore. ****I’m writing this for myself, and to share joy.
+I’m not here to debate the quality of the show or inconsistencies in the lore. ****I’m writing to share joy.

-Please set down your criticism, skepticism, and realism.
-Please bring your unabashed wonder, imagination, creativity, and joy.
+Please set down your skepticism and bring your unabashed wonder and joy.

 <aside> <img src="notion://custom_emoji/54856bdc-b217-4c7c-a339-6430a186c657/19c437b4-d129-806b-ac74-007ae97c2bdd" alt="notion://custom_emoji/54856bdc-b217-4c7c-a339-6430a186c657/19c437b4-d129-806b-ac74-007ae97c2bdd" width="40px" />